 Access data collected during past expeditions via the NOAA Ocean Exploration Data Atlas.

 NOAA Ocean Exploration works with partners to explore previously unknown areas of our ocean, making discoveries of scientific, economic, and cultural value and supporting innovations in exploration tools and capabilities.
-In 2023, projects will span the globe.
+In 2024, projects will take place in the North and South Pacific oceans and in deepwater areas around Puerto Rico and the U.S. Virgin Islands.
 Learn more about what we have planned for this year and check back often as we add summaries highlighting major accomplishments and other content from each expedition.

 From October 2022 through December 2023, NOAA Ocean Exploration and partners will conduct a series of five telepresence-enabled ocean exploration expeditions on NOAA Ship Okeanos Explorer to improve knowledge about unexplored and poorly understood deepwater areas of the U.S. West Coast from Southern California to Washington. [ EX2208: EXPRESS: West Coast Mapping 2022 | EX2301: 2023 Shakedown + EXPRESS: West Coast Exploration (ROV and Mapping) | EX2308: 2023 EXPRESS: Exploration of Central California Coast (AUV and Mapping) | EX2309: 2023 EXPRESS: West Coast Exploration (AUV and Mapping) ]